rhel-labs/learn-katacoda/selinux-containers/step4.md

 There is an allow rule in place that allows read access to the root home folder.

-Query the SELinux policy on the host to search for allow enforcement rules applied to access /var/spool/ directory `sesearch -A -s my_container.process -t var_spool_t -c dir -p read`{{execute T1}}
+Query the SELinux policy on the container host to search for allow enforcement rules applied to access /var/spool/ directory

+`sesearch -A -s my_container.process -t var_spool_t -c dir -p read`{{execute T1}}

 <pre class="file">